1. Contact a Local FireSmart Representative

 5. Implement FireSmart Events

-FireSmart events which are outline in the FireSmart Neighbourhood Plan are organized by the FireSmart Committee.
+FireSmart events which are outlined in the FireSmart Neighbourhood Plan are organized by the FireSmart Committee.
 These activities range from information sessions to ‘work bee’ wildfire hazard clean-up session.
 FireSmart event(s) are mandatory for recognition and renewal.
 Use the Volunteer Sign-Up and Volunteer Resource Tracker sheets to record your FireSmart event and neighbourhood involvement.

 6. Apply for recognition